Name That Plane

 Contestants may not win the first-place prize more than once throughout the duration of the contest and may only win consolation prizes once per calendar year.
-Due to the unpredictable nature of postal delivery, prizes will be determined by random drawing from all correct answers received.
+Prizes will be determined by random drawing from all correct answers received.
 The first drawing will name the 1st place winner, followed by two consecutive drawings for consolation prizes.
 All winners must be print or digital subscribers of Aerospace Manufacturing and Design.
 Prizes will be chosen randomly from correct answers received.
 Please send comments or feedback regarding the contest to Eric Brothers at firstname.lastname@example.org.

 1st place – A high-quality model of the featured aircraft, complete with desk stand and winner’s certificate.